openeuropa/oe_webtools/modules/oe_webtools_laco_widget/README.md

 # OpenEuropa Webtools Laco Widget

-Provides a widget that integrates with the Webtools Laco service and which checks if a link to o page or document is available in other translations.
+Provides a widget that integrates with the Webtools Laco service and which checks if a link to a page or document is available in other translations.

 ### How it works